haxiomic/gltoolbox/NOTES.md

 	- Support for dynamic attribute data.
 See BufferAttributeData

 ## Math
-	- Review Euler swappedIdx() is correct
+	- Review Euler swappedIdx() gives the correct behavior Potentially need to fix other algorithms that involve Eulers
 	- Remove inlines where unneeded
 	- Mat3 2d transformation functions?
 	- Some method of getting Euler angles from matrix, and use them for setRotationEuler defaults http://staff.city.ac.uk/~sbbh653/publications/euler.pdf
 	- Orientation conversions
+		- maybe this should be handled on the objects so convesions can be done without creating new objects
 	- Color, from string (css style), from int

 ## Textures